Skip to main content

 Lastly, consider getting your pup or kitty their own present (a special toy, scratching post, catnip, or treat), so they’ll feel included in the festivities.
 You can even place the present in a gift bag or loose paper so they can “open” their own gift.

 There’s no need to be scared of Christmas trees or other holiday staples if you have pets.
 Instead, being aware of potential risks can help you make well-informed decisions about how to decorate.
-And, if your pet does get into something they shouldn't have, remember, we're here for you — 365 days a year.
+And, if your pet does get into something they shouldn't have, remember, we're here for you.
+Walk in or book a next-day or same-day appointment at Bond Vet.

 With a bit of planning, everyone in the home — two-legged and four-legged alike — can enjoy the holidays with no mishaps, and plenty of fun and good cheer.